Ángel Aguirre Villamar

 About Crossroads Ecuador:

 Crossroads Ecuador’s ministry began in the maximum security prison in Quito.
-In those early years, the ministry saw more than 100 students finish their Bible studies successfully.
+In those early years, the ministry saw more than one hundred students finish their Bible studies successfully.
 Crossroads Ecuador further witnessed God’s provision as the ministry expanded to other prisons within the city and across the country.